 • Viva preparation

 The virtual learning environment (VLE) provides candidates with access to a range of resources to support their development.
 This includes academic data bases, links to other websites and research software.
 In addition, it provides a mechanism through which candidates and staff can interact at a distance and facilitates electronic submission of work that is formally assessed and timely feedback from academic staff.

 The role of supervision and the relationship with supervisors is one of the key determinants for successfully undertaking doctoral level study.
 For this reason, your supervisory team will be established at the outset, and is built into your programme of study.
 Supervisory support is, therefore, an on-going process during and after the completion of the taught modules.

 The Lord Ashcroft International Business School is one of the largest business schools in the East of England, with nearly 100 full-time teaching staff and approximately 6,000 students from more than 100 countries.

 Our striking and award-winning business school building in Chelmsford, as well as new buildings in Cambridge, offer the most advanced learning technologies.
 We’re well-recognised for our centres of excellence by students, employers and professional bodies alike.

 What makes us stand out is that our courses don't just give you sound academic knowledge – they’re at the cutting edge of current business practice and highly relevant to employers.
 This is owing to the close links we have with the business community and the partnerships we've developed with a wide variety of businesses and public service organisations.

 We're interested in people who are confident, ambitious and ready to take the challenge of making a difference in the world of business.
 If that's you, we'd love to hear from you.

-Research training is an integral part of this course and will let you develop transferable skills in research methods, report writing, academic publishing, conference presentations, personal effectiveness and more.
+Research training is also an integral part of this course and will let you develop transferable skills in research methods, report writing, academic publishing, conference presentations, personal effectiveness and more.